Vadoid/iceberg_explorer/README.md

 ![Iceberg Explorer](explorer.png)

 A comprehensive, user-friendly web interface for exploring and analyzing Apache Iceberg tables stored in Google Cloud Storage (GCS).
-Browse buckets, analyze table metadata, view sample data, and compare snapshots with an intuitive diff interface.
+Browse buckets, analyze table metadata, view sample data, and visualize table architecture with pixel-perfect diagrams.

 ## Features

 - 🔍 **GCS Bucket Browser**: Navigate through GCS buckets and folders with project selection
 - 📊 **Table Analysis**: Comprehensive analysis of Iceberg table metadata, schema, and partitions
+- 🎨 **Architecture Visualization**: Custom SVG-based interactive diagrams showing the hierarchy of Metadata, Snapshots, Manifest Lists, Manifests, and Data Files
 - 📈 **Visualizations**: Interactive charts for partitions, file sizes, and statistics
 - 📋 **Sample Data**: View sample rows from your Iceberg tables
 - 🔄 **Snapshot Comparison**: Compare snapshots to see what changed (like GitHub diff)
 - 🎯 **Table Discovery**: Automatically discover all Iceberg tables in a bucket
-- 📦 **Partition Analysis**: Detailed partition statistics and visualizations
-- 🎨 **Responsive UI**: Modern, user-friendly interface that works on all devices
+- 📱 **Responsive UI**: Modern, user-friendly interface that works on all devices
 - 🔐 **GCS Integration**: Seamless connection to Google Cloud Storage

 ## Prerequisites